Study Load, Course, and Work Limitations

 § 2.5 Law Review and Moot Court Credit Hour Limitation

 A student may receive no more than five hours of credit toward graduation for participation in Law Review, and no more than one credit hour per semester, with the exception of the Editor-in-Chief, Managing Editor, and Executive Notes & Comments Editor of the Law Review, who may earn additional credits (see Dean Sowle for details).
 A student may receive no more than a total of five credits toward graduation for participation in the Appellate Advocacy course, Moot Court Honor Society, BLSA Moot Court, Environmental Moot Court, International Moot Court, Intellectual Property Moot Court, and any other moot court program.
 With the exception of the Appellate Advocacy course, a student may take no more than one credit hour per semester of any moot court activity listed herein.
+A student may receive no more than a total of five credits toward graduation, and no more than one credit per semester, for participation in the Journal of Intellectual Property.
 A student may not take any moot court credits while enrolled in Appellate Advocacy.
 The Law Review and moot court credit-hour limitations are separate; a student may earn five credit hours for Law Review and an additional five credit hours for Moot Court.
+Credits earned for participation in activities listed in this section are subject to the requirement that at least 64 credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction; see §1.1.

 § 2.6 Clinical Courses and Externship Limitation